-As you take down your 2015 puppies and kittens calendar to put up something new and equally adorable for 2016, January feels like a good time to start fresh.
+As you take down your 2017 calendar to put up something new for 2018, January feels like a good time to start fresh.
 So begins a new year, a new month, a new day.
 We pack away the holidays and plan to “get back on track.”

 A few weeks ago roughly forty-five percent of Americans made resolutions vowing to do things like exercise more, lose weight, eat more vegetables, pay off debt, etc.

 As a point of reference, only one third of Americans will watch the Super Bowl.

 That’s a lot of resolve, however, of those making resolutions, only 8% will be successful.